 Cancellation less than 8 weeks prior to venture/course start date: 100% of the venture/course fee is payable.

 The client understands that these penalties are due to Desert Island Survival making substantial arrangements and preparations, including payments for any course weeks in advance of its start date.

 If a client wishes to transfer their deposit to a different trip/dates a transfer fee of $200 is required.

 Desert Island Survival operate in extreme environments.
 Despite conducting risk assessments, instructing clients on safety, negating any potential risk in the relevant environment, dangers do still remain.
 Desert Island Survival does try and minimise the risk involved in every activity, however it is at the clients own risk that they participate in the venture or course, and the client acknowledges that there are circumstances where accidents could happen that are beyond Desert Island Survival control.
-Therefore Desert Island Survival accepts no responsibility or fault for any accidents or illness that occur during a Desert Island Survival course on the understanding that by participating in a Desert Island Survival activity the client is doing so at their own risk.
-It is therefore assumed that all clients will have adequate insurance.
+Therefore, with the exception of gross negligence, Desert Island Survival accepts no responsibility or fault for any accidents or illness that occur during a Desert Island Survival course on the understanding that by participating in a Desert Island Survival activity the client is doing so at their own risk.

 The client acknowledges that they are liable for any damage or loss to Desert Island Survival equipment including the full cost of replacement and expenses.